MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-rightanti.md

 # rightanti join

 The `rightanti` join flavor returns all records from the left side that don't match any record from the right side.

-> [!NOTE]
-> Anti-join models the "NOT IN" query.
+The anti join models the "NOT IN" query.

+> **Alias**: `rightantisemi`

 ## Syntax